Love your succulents and want to see even more of them? No worries. There’s an easy way to grow succulents indoors.

 There are two ways to grow succulents: Cutting the stem and slicing the offsets, or ‘pups’.
 Stem cutting is the best choice for these house plants that have grown too leggy while slicing the pups will only work with those that produce the little plantlings.

 Here, Gavin Cole, a horticulturist with ACS Distance Education, shares his top tips for both methods of growing succulents.
-It’s so easy, you’ll wonder why you never thought of it before!
+It’s so easy, you don’t even need to have a green thumb to do it!

 1. Cut the stem

 Cut each stem with clean secateurs and then remove two-thirds of the leaves from the bottom.